 I’m a tiny force on the blogosphere, but I’m still a force.
 To have a successful blog doesn’t always equate to big numbers or big dollars.
 To me, having repeat readers, engagement, and genuine quality content are what make you a blogging force.
 My numbers may be micro, but I push myself.
 I engage with my readers, and I stand behind my content.

 Confidence did not come easy for my and my blogging attitude.
 The idea of stepping onto any social media platform terrified me, and I still have days where I’m overwhelmed by those social powerhouses.

 I’ll admit I didn’t join any social platforms for my previous blogs, and there’s a reason they didn’t last.
 It’s so important to spread the word- your word!
 I assumed that social media would be filled with trolls, dick pictures, and mean girls.
-I was very wrong.
-I mean, those negatives do exist, but they are just a blip on the the vast social spectrum.
+Let me tell you, I was pretty wrong.
+Those negatives do exist, but they are just a blip on the vast social spectrum.

 I was blinded with support once I started to reach out.
 I found other bloggers and made connections.
 Opening up and stepping into the blogging community has been one of the best decisions I’ve ever made.
 It’s okay to take baby steps, but take a step.

 I already had a personal Pinterest, so I just turned it into a business account.
 It was so easy and simple to follow the directions with claiming your website and turning a personal account into a business account.
 It only took a few clicks.

 - Make your own graphics.
 Vertical, eye catching, and easy to read are the criteria I use.
 I use a free app called Canva to make my graphics.